-Peterborough-born David Clarke has been one of the top British players in the sport for the last two decades and has a whole host of trophies and medals to go with a glittering career for club and country.
+Peterborough-born David Clarke will go down as one of the top British players to ever play the sport and in the last two decades won a host of trophies and medals to go with a glittering career for club and country.

 His impressive displays caught the eye of the Newcastle Jesters of the Superleague (ISL), who signed him up for the 2000-01 season.
 Clarke was one of a minority of British players to make an impact in a league dominated by imports.

 The forward also had spells with London Knights (ISL), Guildford Flames (BNL) and Milton Keynes Kings (BNL), before arriving in Nottingham for the inaugural year of the Elite League.

 Clarke won a trophy in his first season with the Panthers and scored the first goal in Nottingham’s two-legged Challenge Cup final victory over arch rivals Sheffield Steelers.

 He scored at a point-per-game throughout his career at National Ice Centre and captained the Panthers to their first play-off championship title for 18 years in 2007.
 He again scored Nottingham’s first goal – this time in the play-off final against Cardiff Devils – a game Panthers went on to win on penalty shots.

 Clarke spent a season in Italy’s top fight with HC Alleghe in 2007-08 and then returned to his second home to chase more honours with the Panthers.